jsoma/designingviz/color/1-unimportant-things.md

 # Make unimportant things grey

 Grey is a very useful color for things that aren't very important.
-Use grey to color elements...
+Use grey to color elements that...

-* that are unselected or backgrounded
+* are unselected or backgrounded
-* elements that provide context to an important data point
+* provide context to an important data point
-* that are not the currently selected element
+* are not the currently selected element

-In fact, let's just make **grey the default color**. everything should be grey unless you'd feel comfortable shouting that data point out at a stranger.
+In fact, let's just make **grey the default color**.
+Everything should be grey!
+Unless of course you'd feel comfortable shouting that data point out at a stranger.

 ![](assets/ai-grey-plus-highlight.png)

-I say err on the side of making your grey lighter rather than darker.
+I say err on the side of making your greys lighter rather than darker.

 ## Example